pplonski/ml-model-slides/README.md

-# Create Slides for Machine Learning model
+# Interactive Slides for Machine Learning model

-Create interactive slides for Machine Learning models.
+Create interactive slides for Machine Learning models from Jupyter Notebook!

 There are two notebooks available:
 - one nootebook to train Random Forest on Iris dataset